LinuxRonin/TryHackMe-Vault/README.md

 # TryHackMe-Vault
-# Welcome To My Cyber Security / Operations journey!
+# Welcome To My Cyber Security / Operations Journey!

-This repository or repo as I shall call it for now on will be showcasing my ongoiing and continuing journey in the field of cybersecurity / cyber warfare.
-It will be including beginner detailed walkthroughs of TryHackMe rooms, scripts ive developed, and refelctions from my experiences.
+This repository or "repo" as I shall call it for now on will be showcasing my ongoing and continuing journey in the field of cybersecurity / cyber warfare.
+It will be including beginner level detailed walkthroughs of TryHackMe rooms, scripts ive developed, and refelctions from my experiences.

   ## Whats Inside?